Updated 1 September 2021

 With many social and public places opening up across the UAE with regulations and restrictions on unvaccinated citizens, vaccination certificates are bound to become irreplaceable for travel or entry.

 Authorities in Dubai are opening up events and venues to residents and visitors who are vaccinated against COVID-19.
-With new COVID safety announcements made on Monday, May 17, the Emirate is ensuring that event organisers, staff and spectators remain safe from the pandemic.
+With new COVID safety announcements, the Emirate is ensuring that event organisers, staff and spectators remain safe from the pandemic.

-Live entertainment and activities: They can be held in restaurants, cafes and shopping malls for a trial period of one month (extendable) if performers and entertainers have received the jab.
+Live entertainment and activities: They can be held in restaurants, cafes and shopping malls if performers and entertainers have received the jab.